8 Boys Accuse Hockey Coach Of Sexual Abuse

 MARBLEHEAD (CBS) – Seven more boys have come forward to accuse a Marblehead hockey coach of sexual abuse.

 The new charges were lodged against Christopher Prew, 31, when he appeared in Lynn District Court for a dangerousness hearing on Wednesday morning.

-A judge ordered Prew held without bail.
+Judge James LaMothe ordered Prew held without bail.
+In court, LaMothe said letters of support for Prew make it hard to understand the allegations against him.

-A total of eight boys now claim to be victims of Prew, who is accused of child rape.
-Prew owns his own hockey company, where he provides private and group lessons.
+A total of eight boys, ranging in age from 6 to 11 years old, now claim to be victims of Prew, who is accused of child rape.
+Prew co-owns a hockey company, where he provides private and group lessons.

-According to the Essex County district attorney’s office, Prew is facing additional charges for allegedly assaulting two more children.
+According to the Essex County district attorney’s office, Prew is facing additional charges related to two more child victims.
 His recent arrest stemmed from allegations that he assaulted a 9-year-old boy.

+The alleged victims are from the Marblehead area and outside of Essex County, and one of the accusers is a Canadian exchange student.

 Prew was indicted for aggravated rape and four counts of indecent assault and battery on a child under 14.